tunahanertekin/docs/docs/user-guide/organization/dashboard.md

 sidebar_position: 1
 ---

-# Dashboard Overview
+# Overview
 An organization in the robolaunch platform serves as a foundational unit for account management.
 It allows users, especially administrators, to efficiently organize and manage multiple accounts within a unified structure.
 Key features and responsibilities related to the organization include:

 **Features:**
 * Central management of assets
-* Central billing for multiple users & teams
+* Central billing for multiple users & teams (public cloud)
 * Region and availability zone management
 * Security and compliance
     * Identity and access management